bahrus/xtal-decorator/README.md

 xtal-deco and xtal-decorator provide a way of adding or overriding behavior of the next element -- "decorating" the element.
 That next element can be a native DOM element, or a custom element. xtal-decorator extends xtal-deco with additional functionality

+## Adding behavior to an element instance with xtal-deco

 Syntax: